Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Time-Independent Nonlinear Operators

 \begin{example} For the B-stable but not algebraically stable reducible schemes with $A = $, $b = (2, -1)^T$ \cite[page~80]{crouzeix1979stabilite} and $A = $, $b = (1/2, 1/2)^T$ \cite[Table~IV.12.2]{hairer2010solving}, the terms $\sum_{i,j=1}^s (b_i b_j - b_{i} \, a_{ij} - b_j a_{ji}) (\Phi_i D)(t_1) \, (\Phi_j D)(t_2)$ vanish, exactly as for the implicit midpoint method to which these schemes can be reduced. \end{example}

-While explicit Runge--Kutta methods cannot be algebraically stable, i.e. unconditionally stable for all semibounded problems, it is interesting to study whether they can be stable for these problems under a suitable time step restriction.
-Theorem~7.1 of \cite{ranocha2018strong} proves that there are indeed conditionally energy stable schemes of first order.
+While explicit Runge-Kutta methods cannot be algebraically stable, which would imply unconditional energy stability for all semibounded problems, it is interesting to study whether they can be stable for these problems under a suitable time step restriction.
+Theorem~\ref{thm:first-order} proves that there are indeed conditionally energy stable schemes of first order.
 For higher order schemes, it remains to check the condition given in Theorem~\ref{thm:strong-stability-impossible-basic}.
-While this can be done for every scheme given explicitly, there are some results for general classes of schemes. \begin{theorem} Consider an explicit Runge--Kutta method.
+While this can be done for every scheme given explicitly, there are some results for general classes of schemes. \begin{theorem} Consider an explicit Runge-Kutta method.
 Assume that there is a unique $\imax$ such that $\abs{c_\imax} = \max_i \abs{c_i}$ and that $b_\imax \neq 0$.
 Then there is a $k \in \N$ such that \eqref{eq:sign-condition} is satisfied.
 Hence, if the method is at least second order accurate, it is not energy stable for general autonomous and semibounded ODEs in semi inner product spaces. \end{theorem} \begin{proof} The expression on the left hand side of \eqref{eq:sign-condition} can be written as

 where the exponentiation is performed componentwise.
 Using the given assumptions,